drichardson/dougrichardson.us/site/_notes/debian-on-2008-macbook.md

 The MacBook had an HDD which is pretty slow.
-I swapped it out for a [Kingston 120GB A400 SATA 3 2.5" Internal SSD SA400S37](https://www.kingston.com/us/ssd/a400-solid-state-drive) (~25 USD) and got much better overall performance, most notibly at boot.
+I swapped it out for a [Kingston 120GB A400 SATA 3 2.5" Internal SSD SA400S37](https://www.kingston.com/us/ssd/a400-solid-state-drive) (~25 USD) and got much better overall performance, most notably at boot.

 # Poor Wifi Throughput